Our Faculty & Residents

 1st Year Resident

 LuAnn grew up in Alexandria, MN.
 After graduating from Brainerd Vocational Technical Institute in 1978 as a licensed and certified dental assistant, she worked for her hometown dentist.
-Fargo Clinic Meritcare in Fargo ND had a job ad for an assistant for a Prosthodontist.
-What is a Prosthodontist?!
+She then came across a dental assistant advertisement to work in Fargo, ND, with a prosthodontist.
+What is a prosthodontist?!
 Well, she soon found out.
-After several years working in Fargo, opportunity called again and LuAnn moved to St. Paul, MN.
-For 27 years, LuAnn worked for a father/son prosthodontic practice.
-Recently, the Faculty Practice Clinic at the U of M was her home until a move to the Graduate Prosthodontic Clinic.
-LuAnn lives in Maplewood with her boyfriend and has one son.
-She likes to read and motorcycle.
+After several years working in Fargo, opportunity called again and LuAnn moved to the cities.
+For 27 years, LuAnn then worked for a father/son prosthodontic practice.
+The Faculty Practice Clinic was her first home at the University of Minnesota until a move to the Graduate Prosthodontic Clinic.
+LuAnn lives in the east metro with her husband and has one son.
+She likes to read and ride motorcycles.
 Why does LuAnn like Prosthodontics so much?
 The prosthodontic field can cause dramatic changes to a patient’s life and self-esteem.
 It is so rewarding to play a small part in this.